Skip to main content

 Tests for Endometrial Cancer

-If there’s a possibility you could have endometrial cancer, you should be examined by a gynecologist.
-This is a doctor trained to diagnose and treat diseases of the female reproductive system.
-Gynecologists can diagnose endometrial cancer, and sometimes treat it.
-Specialists in treating cancers of the endometrium and other female reproductive organs are called gynecologic oncologists.
-These doctors treat all stages of endometrial cancer.
+If your regular health care provider believes there’s a possibility you could have endometrial cancer, you should be examined by a gynecologist (a doctor trained to diagnose and treat diseases of the female reproductive system).
+Gynecologists can diagnose endometrial cancer and sometimes treat it.
+Specialists who treat cancers of the endometrium and other female reproductive organs are called gynecologic oncologists.

 Medical history and physical exam

-If you have any of the symptoms of endometrial cancer (see Signs and Symptoms of Endometrial Cancer), you should see a doctor right away.
+If you have any of the symptoms of endometrial cancer, you should see a doctor right away.
 The doctor will ask about your symptoms, risk factors, and medical history.
-The doctor will also do a physical exam and a pelvic exam.
+The doctor will also examine you and give you a pelvic exam feeling the uterus, vagina, ovaries, and rectum to check for any unusual findings.
+A , Pap test, often done with a pelvic examination, is primarily used to screen for cervical cancer.
+Sometimes, the Pap test may find abnormal glandular cells, which are caused by endometrial cancer.

 For a pelvic ultrasound, the transducer is moved over the skin of the lower part of the belly (abdomen).
 Often, to get good pictures of the uterus, ovaries, and fallopian tubes, the bladder needs be full.
-That's why women getting a pelvic ultrasound are asked to drink lots of water before the test.
+That's why if you are having a pelvic ultrasound you will be asked to drink lots of water before the test.

-A transvaginal ultrasound (TVUS) is often better to look at the uterus.
+A transvaginal ultrasound (TVUS) is often a better method of looking at the uterus.
 For this test, the TVUS probe (that works the same way as the ultrasound transducer) is put into the vagina.
 Images from the TVUS can be used to see if the uterus contains a mass (tumor), or if the endometrium is thicker than usual, which can be a sign of endometrial cancer.
 It may also help see if cancer is growing into the muscle layer of the uterus (myometrium).
+During the TVUS, salt water (saline) may be put into the uterus to help the doctor see the uterine lining more clearly.
+This technique is called saline infusion sonohysterography.

 Endometrial tissue sampling